String of pearl balloon arch - everything you need to know (and a little bit more!)

 We think the simple string of pearl arch looks best of all when it is made using double-bubbles, which are created by inserting a coloured balloon (usually an 11 inch balloon) inside a clear 16 inch balloon which often displays a printed white pattern, such as hearts, flowers or a filigree pattern.
 This gives a really pretty effect, which people love to see.

-Use to fill a large space
+Use to fill a large space or create a canopy

 Downsides - a word about our UK weather